ReStartQ/anicour/README.md

 You can download the latest version [here](https://github.com/ReStartQ/AniCour/releases).

 _Note:_
-**This app does not use a code signing certificate and the guide below shows how to download/install apps without a certificate.**
+**This app does not have a code signing certificate and will give a warning message on installation.**

 1. Download the setup file from the latest releases.
 The setup file is labeled as AniCour-Setup-x.x.x.exe, where x.x.x will denote the version.
    <br> **Example: AniCour-Setup-1.5.3.exe**